OpenNebula/docs/source/management_and_operations/multivm_service_management/appflow_use_cli.rst

       ]
     }

 This option can also be set at the Role level, where only one specific Role is instantiated in ``HOLD``, instead of the whole service.
-Please see the following example:
+For example:

 .. code-block:: javascript